 Wollar Progress Association Incorporated v Wilpinjong Coal Pty Limited & Anor

-Update: The Wilpinjong matter is listed for hearing in the LEC on 8, 9 and 12 February 2018.
+Update: The Wilpinjong matter was heard in the LEC on 8, 9 and 12 February 2018.

 Wilpinjong Coal, a subsidiary of Peabody, sought permission to expand its open-cut mining operations for an additional seven years and develop a new open cut pit that will bring the mine closer to the village of Wollar.
 The Wollar Progress Association has long held concerns about the impact of the Wilpinjong mine on the local community and the environment.
 The PAC approved the extension in April 2017.

-The Wollar Progress Association is arguing that the emissions from the burning of this coal should have been considered by the PAC in light of government objectives to reduce greenhouse gas emissions.
+The Wollar Progress Association argued that the emissions from the burning of this coal should have been considered by the PAC in light of government objectives to reduce greenhouse gas emissions.

 Image of Bayswater and Liddell power stations by Brian Yap via Creative Commons.